JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

 ### 2.2 Configuring the AWS CLI

 ##  3. Creating bash shell scripts to create a cluster
+Another way to create a cluster is using bash shell scripts which is basically a defined configurations of a cluster.
 This section will show how to write a .sh file along with its parameter files to create a cluster.
 #### Create "ec2-attributes.json" file
   "ec2-attributes.json" contains  _Network and hardware_ as well as _Security and access_ parameters which includes:
 - Keyname